romamile/VGifing/README.md

 # VGifing
 Some stupid exploration of using GIFs for VJing.
 The title of the project has no implication on how people should prononce GIF, one would know better!

+### Install
+Don't forget to install libraries.
+In the case of gif animation, you need to install it manualy from: https://github.com/extrapixel/gif-animation/tree/3.0

 ### How to
   * Just add more GIFs in the data folder following the correct naming (gif_####.gif).
   * Pressing space bar randomize the gif (and its position within boundaries)